rplevy/swiss-arrows/README.md

 ### Non-updating Arrows (for unobtrusive side-effecting)

-It is often expedient, particular for debugging and logging, to stick a side- effecting form midway in the pipeline of an arrow.
-One solution is to define utility macros such as ["with" and "within"](https://gist.github.com/3021378) One trade-off here is that having too many anaphoric macros can lead to messy code, and they don't nest (cf. #( ) reader macro), and so on.
+It is often expedient, in particular for debugging and logging, to stick a side-effecting form midway in the pipeline of an arrow.
+One solution is a pair of utility macros ["with" and "within"](https://gist.github.com/3021378) A caveat of that approach is that having too many anaphoric macros can lead to messy code, and they don't nest (eg. #( ) reader macro), and so on.

-Non-updating arrows offer an adequately elegant solution for inserting action of this sort in what would otherwise be an inconvenient situation.
+Non-updating arrows offer an adequately elegant alternative solution for inserting side-action in what would otherwise be a difficult situation.
+As a bonus, the arrow-style macros (including the wand*) do not rely on symbol capture, and therefore are arbitrarily nestable.

+* And the <> does not refer to any sort of binding, and does not act recursively so it is not anaphoric in the usual sense, if at all.

 ```clojure
   (-> {:foo "bar"}